coolstuffsoftware/installApex/README.md

 Liquibase will be used to version the Database-Scripts.
 Instead of writing Initial Install and afterwards Upgrade-Scripts (more or less a bloodcurling Piece of Work) you can write it with a nice XML-Editor (i.E. XML-Spy) and let Liquibase the Decision, which Statements to execute against the Target Database.

 As mentioned above please refer to the richful Documentation of [Liquibase](http://liquibase.org).
-But here are 3 rules, which will guide you through the
-Creation of Liquibase Changelog-Files working correctly with this Framework
+But here are some rules, which will guide you through the Creation of Liquibase Changelog-Files working correctly with this Framework
 #### use logical File Name
 You can also use the Liquibase Maven-Plugin to test your XML-Scripts within a Continuous Integration Landscape (Development - Test).
 As the Documentation of Liquibase tells: